local-first-web/auth/src/keyset/README.md

 ## 🔑🗝 Keyset

-Each team, each role, each user, and each device has its own **keyset**.
+Each team, each role, each member, and each device has its own **keyset**.
 A keyset consists of two keypairs - one for encryption and one for signatures.

-> **Note:** The encryption keypair can be used for asymmetric encryption; its private key can also be used for symmetric encryption.
+> **TODO:** The encryption keypair is used for asymmetric encryption; the private key of this keypair is also used for symmetric encryption.
+After making this change, I consulted the Cryptography Stack Exchange on the wisdom of simplifying things this way; they [unanimously concluded it was a bad idea](https://crypto.stackexchange.com/questions/81045/can-i-use-the-secret-part-of-a-asymmetric-encryption-keypair-as-a-symmetric-encr).
+I'm not totally convinced by their logic, but it probably makes sense to do what they say.

+## API

-### `create(scope)`
+### `keyset.create(scope)`

 A keyset is generated from a single randomly-generated secret, following a procedure roughly based on the [Keybase docs on Per-User Keys](http://keybase.io/docs/teams/puk).

-Each keyset is associated with a **scope**, which could be:
+Each keyset is associated with a **scope**, indicating what or who the keys belong to:

 - an entire **team**: `{ type: TEAM }`
 - a specific **role**: `{ type: ROLE, name: 'admin' }`